 Geological Terms Beginning With "H"

-The time required for one half of a radioactive substance to decay into its daughter material.
+The amount of time required for 1/2 of a radioactive isotope to decay into its daughter isotope.

-The mineral name for "rock salt".
+The mineral name for "rock salt."
 A chemical sedimentary rock that forms from the evaporation of ocean or saline lake waters.
 It is rarely found at Earth's surface, except in areas of very arid climate.
 It is often mined for use in the chemical industry or for use as a winter highway treatment.
 Some halite is processed for use as a seasoning for food.
-Picture of Halite.

-A tributary to a U-shaped glacial valley which, instead of entering the valley at the same level as the main stream, enters at a higher elevation, frequently as a waterfall.
-These different stream levels are a result of the rapid downcutting of the glacier being much faster than the slower downcutting of the tributary stream.
+A tributary to a U-shaped glacial valley which, instead of entering the valley at the same level as the main stream, enters at a higher elevation, frequently with a waterfall.
+These different stream levels are a result of the rapid downcutting of the larger glacier being much faster than the slower downcutting of the tributary stream.
+The photo shows a hanging valley in Tongass National Forest, Alaska.
+The valley walls are about 1000 feet high and the valley is nearly 2000 feet wide.

 Water that has a significant amount of dissolved calcium and magnesium ions.
 This water performs poorly with most soaps and detergents and leaves a scaly deposit in containers where it is heated or evaporates.
 It can frequently be improved through the use of home-based water treatment systems.